 No discussion of cryptocurrency is complete without reviewing the regulatory outlook. "[Bitcoin] is not a stable store of value and it doesn't constitute legal tender," said Janet Yellen in the US.
 The UK's Financial Conduct Authority previously warned investors "should be prepared to lose all their money".
 In the EU, the European Securities and Markets Authority noted some cryptos are "highly risky and speculative."
 China has effectively banned cryptocurrencies.
-Clearly regulators are taking a hard look at crypto assets, especially in light of recent crypto market ructions.
+Clearly regulators are reluctant to encourage use of crypto assets, especially in light of regular crypto market booms and busts.